-Finding the right Tucson Divorce Lawyers can actually be a positive experience during such an emotional time.
+Finding the right divorce attorney can be a positive experience during such an emotional time.

 We know the dissolution of a marriage requires an understanding of the family relationships and financial intricacies that are a vital part of the marital relationship.

 If the spouses have children, custody is the most important issue to resolve.
 When parents are going through a divorce, they will go to great lengths to protect them.
 These cases can be complex on everyone involved, especially the children.

-Our goal is to help your family get to a better place than where you were when you first came to us and to make sure that any outcome represents the best interests of the children.
-As Tucson Divorce Lawyers we want to make this process as easy as possible for you.
+Our goal is to help your family get to a better place than where you were when you first came to us and to ensure that any outcome represents the children’s best interests.
+As the best Divorce Lawyers, we want to make this process as easy as possible for you.

-Child custody determinations occur in matters of divorce and go far beyond just where a child will physically spend time.
+Child custody determinations occur in divorce matters and go far beyond where a child will physically spend time.
 In Arizona, we separate the concept of custody into two separate categories.
 First, we consider the residential “parenting time” agreement.
 In other words, the allocation of each parent’s time with his/her child.
 Second, we determine whether the rights and responsibilities to make major decisions concerning the child should be granted to one or to both parents.
 We call these rights “legal decision-making.”
 Such decisions include: